thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/README.md

 The copied code should already have emits included, all there’s left is to have the App.vue file to listen to them.

-Inside of the App.vue, add event listeners into the router-view componen and then link them to handler functions.
+Inside of the App.vue, add event listeners into the router-view component and then link them to handler functions.

 ```html
 <!-- App.vue -->